 To achieve this globally respected green status, the Central Coast has partnered with Ecotourism Australia since 2020 in a two-year program funded by WWF-Australia.
 Recently, we've been named a Finalist in the Top 100 Destination Sustainability Stories List as the ONLY New South Wales finalist in this respected international competition!
 Our destination management is now focused on developing sustainably, treading lightly on the natural environment, and recognising its role in preserving the oldest living culture in the world.

 Meet the Central Coast ECO cohort

 Another important element of the Central Coast's ECO Destination journey is supporting local nature-based businesses to pursue their own accreditation for unique ecotourism experiences, such as breakfast with alpacas, immersive marine education, climbing in eucalypt canopies and staying in luxury bush retreats.

-The Central Coast currently has 15 certified ecotourism experiences on offer – including six ECO Certified and another nine ECO Applicants.
+The Central Coast currently has 15 ecotourism experiences on offer – including six ECO Certified and another nine ECO Applicants.
 This is the largest regional cohort pursuing ECO Certification in Australia as part of the wider ECO Destination program: